Basis-Theory/basistheory-integration-guides/collections/guides/use/use-token-data-in-reactors.md

 ### Use a Card Token with a JSON Path Transformation

 In the following example we have again opted to store the card data within a [Card Token](https://docs.basistheory.com/#token-types-card).
-However, in this example we will pass only the `number` property from the Card token by using a [JSON Path Transformation](https://docs.basistheory.com/detokenization#transformations-json-path) to project out the `number` property.
+However, in this example we will pass only the `number` property from the Card token by using the [json filter](https://docs.basistheory.com/expressions/#filters-json) to project out the `number` property.

 ```js